 Auburndale is a tiny village located in the state of Wisconsin.
 With a population of 698 people and just one neighborhood, Auburndale is the 416th largest community in Wisconsin.

-When you are in Auburndale, you'll notice that it is more blue-collar than most other communities in America.
-36.47% of Auburndale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Auburndale is generally considered to be a blue-collar town.
+36.47% of the Auburndale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Auburndale is a village of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Auburndale who work in office and administrative support (18.52%), sales jobs (8.55%), and healthcare suport services (7.12%).

 Auburndale’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.